makrisramasamy/azure-devops/README.md

 For running this project you need 1.
 GitHUb account 2.
 Azure public cloud 3.
 Azure Devops

-Create Repo in your Github
+Create Repo in your Github.
-Login to Azure portal - Cloushell - create ssh keys Upload ssh key to your Github create scafolding for your project
+Login to Azure portal - Cloushell - create ssh keys.
+Upload ssh key to your Github. create scafolding for your project.

 Python project

-Create Makefile, requirements.txt, hello.py, Testhello.py under your github repo
+Create Makefile, requirements.txt, hello.py, Testhello.py under your github repo.

-Makefile : To automate your code
+Makefile : To automate your code.
-Hello.py : Python code to implement
+Hello.py : Python code to implement.
-Testhello.py : Testing your code
+Testhello.py : Testing your code.
 requirements.txt : Required pakages to be installed by pip to run this project will be listed here.

-to run this project locally :  make individual command ( eg install ) or all to run
+To run this project locally :  make individual command ( eg install ) or all to run

 Set up a workflow for continous integration using Github Actions